rebelsky/csc301-new/_assignments/assignment10.md

 Write an algorithm that solve the task assignment problem.

-Hint: Express the task assignment problem as a graph in which the maximum flow also gives the optimal task assignment..
+_Hint_: Express the task assignment problem as a graph in which the maximum flow also gives the optimal task assignment.

+_Note_: If you can't solve the unlikely-to-be-solvable problem, you can remove the "at most one worker per shift" problem.

 ## Exercise 4: Assigning Shifts